-Provide incentives for management of water-related issues Comment Row 1 No, and we do not plan to introduce them in the next two years CSR criteria has been introduced into the long term remuneration of Saint Gobain top managers.
-The topics concerned are the ones considered as critical regarding our CSR materiality matrix: Safety, Climate Change (mainly CO2) and Diversity.
+Provide incentives for management of water-related issues Comment Row No, and we do not CSR criteria has been introduced into the long term remuneration of 1 plan to introduce Saint Gobain top managers.
+The topics concerned are the ones them in the next two considered as critical regarding our CSR materiality matrix: Safety, years Climate Change (mainly CO2) and Diversity.
 Saint Gobain do not want to multiply the number of indicators.
 It's then under all managers responsibility to decide below them which incentive is relevant at which level.
 For example, our action on water in relation to our energy consumption is one of the levers for our CO2 roadmap